Chart Color Schemes

 Palmwoods is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Palmwoods' dwelling structure, as per the latest Census, consisted of 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro Qld's 93.2% houses and 6.7% other dwellings.
-Home ownership in Palmwoods was at 38.6%, aligning with Non-Metro Qld's figure.
-Dwellings were either mortgaged (43.5%) or rented (17.9%).
+Palmwoods' dwelling structures, as per the latest Census, consisted of 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other').
+This is compared to Non-Metro Qld's 93.2% houses and 6.7% other dwellings.
+Home ownership in Palmwoods was 38.6%, similar to Non-Metro Qld.
+Mortgaged dwellings were 43.5% and rented ones were 17.9%.
 The median monthly mortgage repayment in the area was $1,950, higher than Non-Metro Qld's average of $1,863.
-The median weekly rent was recorded at $410, compared to Non-Metro Qld's $400.
-Nationally, Palmwoods' mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Median weekly rent was $410, compared to Non-Metro Qld's $400.
+Nationally, Palmwoods' mortgage repayments were above the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing